Open Money Stack API

 <Step title="Request an auth token">

 You do not send the API key directly on requests.
-Exchange the key and secret for a short-lived bearer token at `POST /auth/token`, then send that token as `Authorization: Bearer {token}` on every other endpoint.
+Exchange the key and secret for a short-lived bearer token at `POST /auth/token`, then send that token as `Authorization: Bearer {accessToken}` on every other endpoint.

 <CodeGroup>